 The wide variety of professional themes is just one of the reasons big corporations choose WordPress.

-There are thousands of plugins compatible with WordPress: to set an e-commerce platform, provide online courses, or to do affiliate marketing and so much more.
+There are thousands of plugins compatible with WordPress: to set up an e-commerce platform, provide online courses, or do affiliate email marketing and so much more.